IBM-Blockchain-Archive/SDK-Demo/README.md

 ***

+####Note:
+chaincode is kept under **src/chaincode** folder, which also contains **vendor** folder , when you replaced the chaincode file **chaincode_example02.go** with your own chaincode make sure you retain the vendor folder, this is required for the peer to compile your chaincode and create container.
+Also if you have any dependent libs make sure you add them under vendor folder.

 #Troubleshoot
-- Make sure you have `hfc@0.5.4` with either of the below commands from your workspace dir
+- Make sure you have `hfc@0.5.4` with either of the below commands from your SDK-Demo dir
-  * npm list | grep hfc
+  * npm ls hfc
   * npm list -g | grep hfc  # If installed using -g flag

 - if you get query failure error as below.

   ```